Am I the Family Scapegoat? 7 Signs You’re Carrying the Blame (and How to Heal)

 Can Therapy Help If I’m the Family Scapegoat?

-• Identify unhealthy family patterns
+• identify toxic family patterns

-• Rebuild your self-esteem
+• rebuild your self-worth

 How to Start Reclaiming Your Power

-You may not be able to change your family—but you can change how you relate to yourself.
-Here are small steps you can begin today:
+You may not be able to change your family, but you can change how you relate to yourself.

 Black woman sitting at a desk using her laptop for virtual therapy, representing safety, support, and healing from scapegoat family patterns